nasruddiin/Sawit-Detection/README.md

 # Sawit-Detection
-Detect Oil Palm crown from aerial photos
+Detect Oil Palm crown from aerial photos.
+Usually the aerial photos are acquired from UAV missions